You and Your Dog

 Dog waste can irritate neighbours and spread disease among other animals.
 Pick up after your dog and dispose of the droppings in a refuse container.

-The project, with the dog waste bag dispensers decorated in an unique dog motif, helps support responsible pet ownership and helps to maintain a clean and beautiful city.
+Dog waste bag dispensers are located throughout the city.
+Your use of them helps to support responsible pet ownership and maintain a clean and beautiful city.

 Your dog must also be prevented from barking excessively.
 If your dog is a problem barker, there are simple, effective and inexpensive ways to control this behaviour.
 Contact your veterinarian or a dog trainer for more information.